Avoid stockouts and boost your online sales. Read these 5 tips on how to prevent stock outs for your products.

 Sellers who offer the lowest pricing options on a marketplace can take over the Buy Box from you as a brand owner/vendor.
 What should you do and not do in this situation?

-To avoid sellers to take over the buy box from you as a vendor, manufacturer, or brand, you have to show and convince the marketplace that you are a reliable seller, providing high-quality products and top-notch customer service.
+To avoid sellers taking over the buy box from you as a vendor, manufacturer, or brand, you have to show and convince the marketplace that you are a reliable seller, providing high-quality products and top-notch customer service.

 If your products have (near)perfect performance metrics, you may be able to price higher than other sellers and still win/keep the Buy Box.